Essential open book foliation and fractional Dehn twist coefficient: Fractional Dehn twist coefficients

 \begin{definition}\cite[Definition 2.1]{hkm1} Let $C$ be a boundary component of $S$.
 Let $\Aut(S,C)$ denote the group of isotopy classes of diffeomorphisms of $S$ fixing $C$ point-wise.
-We say that $\phi \in \Aut(S,C)$ is {\it right-veering} (resp. {\em strictly right-veering}) with respect to $C$ if $\gamma \geq \phi(\gamma)$ (resp. $\gamma> \phi(\gamma)$) for any isotopy classes $\gamma$ of essential arcs in $S$ starting on $C$.
+We say that $\phi \in \Aut(S,C)$ is {\it right-veering} (resp. {\em strictly right-veering}) with respect to $C$ if $\gamma \geq \phi(\gamma)$ (resp. $\gamma> \phi(\gamma)$) for any isotopy classes $\gamma$ of essential arcs in $S$ starting at $C$.
 For $\phi \in \Aut(S,\partial S)$, we say that $\phi$ is {\em $($strictly$)$ right-veering} if $\phi$ is (strictly) right-veering with respect to all the boundary components of $S$.
 In particular, the identity map is right-veering. \end{definition}

-\begin{convention} Assume that $\chi(S) < 0$, i.e., $S$ admits a complete hyperbolic metric with finite area.
-By the Nielsen-Thurston classification \cite{cb}, any $\phi \in \Aut(S, \partial S)$ is freely isotopic to a homeomorphism of $S$ of type either periodic, reducible or pseudo-Anosov.
+\begin{convention} Assume that $\chi(S) < 0$, i.e., $S$ admits a complete hyperbolic metric with finite area and geodesic boundary.
+By the Nielsen-Thurston classification \cite{fm}, any $\phi \in \Aut(S, \partial S)$ is freely isotopic to a homeomorphism of $S$ of type either periodic, reducible or pseudo-Anosov.
 For each case, we say that $\phi \in \Aut(S, \partial S)$ is {\em periodic, reducible, pseudo-Anosov}, respectively.
+If $S$ is an annulus or a disc, every element $\phi \in \Aut(S,\partial S)$ is regarded as periodic. \end{convention}